sntran/denolcr/CONTRIBUTING.md

 - `deno init backend/remote`
 - Edit "backend/remote/main.ts" and "backend/remote/main_test.ts" for the new
   backend.
-- Implements a `fetch` export function that handles "HEAD", "GET", "PUT" and "DELETE".
+- Implements a `fetch` default export function that handles "GET", "PUT" and "DELETE".
 - Uses `backend/local/main.ts` as reference, or the boilerplate below: